ygemici/osz/docs/howto3-rescueshell.md

 -------

 In the first two tutorials, we took a look at how to [test](https://github.com/bztsrc/osz/blob/master/docs/howto1-testing.md) and [debug](https://github.com/bztsrc/osz/blob/master/docs/howto2-debug.md), which are quite developer oriented tutorials.
-In this episode we'll take a system administator's approach, and we'll see how to use the rescue shell OS/Z.
+In this episode we'll take a system administator's approach, and we'll see how to use the rescue shell on OS/Z.

 Activating Rescue Shell
 -----------------------